felixthecat1970/github.io/_posts/2023-08-12-ps2-saint-seiya-series.md

 + Optional Convert (Japan) version hades to multilanguage
 + Optional Convert (Europe) version to japanese (intro still play genereic song for europe region)

-For codes Check my github repo here / or go to romhacking.net post here
+For codes Check my github repo [here](https://github.com/felixthecat1970/gamepatches/tree/main/Playstation_2/Saint%20seiya%20(Series)/cheats] / or go to romhacking.net some days.

 ## HOW TO USE: